Rakeela/dragora-notes/mitochondrial-experimental-proposals.md

 # Mitochondrial Experimental Proposals

 In studying [[mitochondria]] recently, I noticed that in recent years there have been a number of promising and unexpected (to me) findings regarding mitochondria.
 The field of mitochondrial study strikes me as young enough that some of the research it needs is rather simple.
+I'll open an [[mitochondria-research-findings-by-others]] node here to organize my citations.

 My first proposal for mitochondrial research would be directed towards increase the available supply of mitochondria for research purposes.
 I would like to replace the mitochondria in a bacterial population with mitochondria of a targeted gene line, breed that population in order to increase the supply of the target mitochondria, and then demonstrate extraction of a larger quantity than the initial one.
 My hypothesis is this: fast-reproducing eukaryotic bacteria can be utilized to produce mitochondria for other purposes.
 If successful, this research would be generally supportive to the field as a whole.